The Wren Gaze

 And what if Dart judges?

-Rushing back to the closet he swung open the door.
+He wouldn’t want to give off the impression of being a loser, would he?Rushing back to the closet he swung open the door.
 Nothing really interesting, but there wasn’t much time left to venture down to the shops.
 Grabbing a few options and laying them on his bed before pacing around the room, considering his final decision.

 This wasn’t even some huge life changing scenario, why was he making such a big deal of what he’s dressed like?